v1s1t0r999/BoringTimePassDBot/README.md

-# Write it when bored or you gae!
+# Write it when you're bored or you gae!